muritane/coordination-architecture/excecutional_literacies.md

 - collapses under execution pressure,
 - is acknowledged abstractly but ignored at runtime,
 - is replaced by narrative, intent, or moral explanation,
-- or relies on **non-executable infinities** (of time, information, reversibility, or redesign).
+- or relies on **non-executable infinities**
+  (of time, information, reversibility, interpretation, or redesign).

 Executional competence is not recognized by declared belief.
 It is recognized by **which structural errors no longer occur**.

 ---